dougienmysnuggy/CS50_Final/README.md

 expenses from the given date range from that file.

 Once all the data has been collected, it will then be calculated and formatted.
-This will be exported as either a .csv file or as a new google sheet.
+This will be exported as either a .txt file or as a new google sheet.
 The filename will use the following format:

         ebay_report_YYYYMMDD_to_YYYYMMDD.csv where YYYYMMDD is the start and end date